albrow/zoom/README.md

 ### Creating your models

-In order to save a struct using Zoom, you need to add an embedded struct attribute.
-Throughout the rest of this guide, we'll be using a Person struct as an example:
+In order to save a struct using Zoom, you need to embed an anonymous *zoom.Model field.
+Here's an example of a Person model:

 ``` go
 type Person struct {